Understanding Potential Risks

 What are the possible side effects of ENHERTU?

 ENHERTU can cause serious side effects.
-See "What is the most important information I should know about ENHERTU?" above.
+See "What is the most important information I should know about ENHERTU?"

-The most common side effects of ENHERTU when used in people with HER2-positive gastric or GEJ adenocarcinoma, include:
+The most common side effects of ENHERTU, when used in people with HER2-positive gastric or GEJ adenocarcinoma, include:

 • Low red blood cell counts